U.S. and Iran hold new talks as Trump raises pressure for nuclear deal

 A third round of indirect talks between the United States and Iran, mediated by Oman's foreign minister, opened in Geneva on February 26, a diplomatic source told AFP.

-U.S. special envoy Steve Witkoff, center, and President Donald Trump's son-in-law Jared Kushner hold a meeting with Oman’s Foreign Minister Badr al-Busaidi in Geneva on Thursday.Omani Ministry of Foreign Affairs / AFP - Getty Images
+U.S. special envoy Steve Witkoff, center, and President Donald Trump's son-in-law Jared Kushner meet with Omani Foreign Minister Badr al-Busaidi in Geneva on Thursday.Omani Ministry of Foreign Affairs / AFP - Getty Images

 "If they try to rebuild a nuclear weapon, that causes problems for us," he said, adding that Washington had "seen evidence that they have tried to do exactly that.”

-Iran has consistently denied seeking to develop a nuclear weapon, and has warned of an intense response to even a limited attack by the U.S. or Israel.
+Iran has consistently denied seeking to develop a nuclear weapon and warned of an intense response to even a limited attack by the U.S. or Israel.

 Tehran dismissed Trump's claims that it had "sinister nuclear ambitions" as part of a series of "big lies."